MrNathanStiles/actr-as-npm/readme.md

 `npm install --save @actr-wasm/as@latest`

+See the code sample below for how to create a program.
 ### Starter index.ts

-// The entry file of your WebAssembly module.

-    import {  actr_log, ActrUIControlButton, ActrUIState } from "@actr-wasm/as";
+    import { ActrUIControlButton, ActrUIState } from "@actr-wasm/as";

     export { actr_construct } from '@actr-wasm/as';